 The port of Valencia is spacious.
 A regular shuttle service takes cruise ship passengers to the Trasmed Terminal de Pasajeros at the port entrance and back to the ship.
 When ships call, there is a tourist information stand in the terminal.
 Very close by - at the roundabout in front of the port entrance - are the public transport stops to the city centre, the City of Arts and Sciences or the beaches north of the marina.

 L'umbracle, Palau de les Arts, Museo de las Ciencias

 Valencia is definitely worth a visit.
-We report in detail in our article: Valencia sights.
+We report on this in detail in our article: Valencia tourist attractions.